Advanced parametrisations for hadronic form factors: Improved conformal expansions

-The pseudo-data consist of 50 data points sampled in the energy interval $s \in [0, 1]~\mathrm{GeV}^2$ for the scalar form factor and in $s \in [0, 1.2]~\mathrm{GeV}^2$ for the vector one.
+The pseudo-data consist of 50 data points sampled in the energy interval $s \in [0, 1]\,\mathrm{GeV}^2$ for the scalar form factor and in $s \in [0, 1.2]\,\mathrm{GeV}^2$ for the vector one.
 We fit this data with the $z$ and $\zeta$ SSE using different values of the truncation order, $n = 3, 4$, and $5$.
 From the best-fit points, we extract the pole positions of the $\sigma \equiv f_0(500)$ and $\rho \equiv \rho(770)$ resonances, as well as their couplings to pions, photons, or light quarks (as detailed in \cref{app:pole_parameters}).
+We test two scenarios.
+In the first case, we fit our parametrisation to the real and imaginary parts of the theoretical model to test whether the latter can be accurately reproduced.
+In the second case, we only fit our parametrisation to the modulus of the theoretical model, to mimic an analysis on experimental data.
+Since both scenarios yield very similar results, both in terms of pole positions and expansion coefficients, we will only discuss the results of the first scenario.
 The results are displayed in \cref{tab:Fits_SFF_SingleChannel,tab:Fits_VFF_SingleChannel}, where we also provide an indicative $\chi^2$ obtained by assuming the input points to be uncorrelated and with an uncertainty of 1.

 For a given truncation order, we find that the $\zeta$ SSE always performs better than the $z$ one, in terms of $\chi^2$, position, and coupling of the resonances.
 With $n = 4$, all the resonance parameters are correctly captured by the $\zeta$-expansion, while this is still not the case for the $z$ one with $n = 5$.
 This suggests that the convergence of the $\zeta$-expansion is very fast, even when fitting data above the elastic threshold.